312school/312-kops-common/README.md

 ## Prerequisites
     # install kops
         https://kops.sigs.k8s.io/getting_started/install/
+            MacOS users can install it with brew: `brew update && brew install kops`
     # install aws cli, if you don't have it
         https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
     # install kubectl, if you don't have it